rocketpowerkille/Tare/docs/CHAINLINK_CONFIDENTIAL_WORKFLOW.md

 ## Reproduction and test levels

 Use the locked dependencies and Bun on `PATH`.
-CI specifies Bun 1.3.10; the current local review used Bun 1.4.2.
+CI specifies Bun 1.3.10; the current retained local verification used Bun 1.4.2.
 CRE SDK version is pinned to 1.20.1.

 ```sh
 npm ci --prefix workflows/cre --ignore-scripts --no-audit --no-fund